marco-mejias/marco-mejias/README.md

 * I'm slowly (but steady) learning to produce music

-* I wanna have a giraffe in my future home

 * I love card games like MTG and puzzle videogames like Blue Prince (you can figure this out by checking my repos)

+* I wanna adopt a giraffe

 **Hobbies:** anime, gym, gaming